Anomalous quantized nonlinear soliton pumping: Results

-To explain the phenomenon, we plot in Fig.~\ref{fig2} the center-of-mass position of stable nonlinear eigenstates of the instantaneous nonlinear Hamiltonian as a function of $\theta$ for different values of $g_{12}$.
-Notably, when $g_{12}=0.3$, the center-of-mass positions of a soliton and the Wannier centers exhibit apparent differences for most values of $\theta$, but they coincide at $\theta=0$ and $\theta=\pi$.
-This results in a displacement of $-1$ over each period, following the trajectory indicated by the black lines.
-In fact, at $\theta=\pi$, the soliton solution is exactly identical to the Wannier function multiplied by $\sqrt{N}$ when $m_0=1$, as will be further elucidated below.
-However, as $g_{12}$ is decreased, a stable soliton solution emerges at $\theta=\pi$, localized around $x=n$ with $n$ being an integer, differing from the Wannier center, which is located at $n+1/2$.
+We proceed to examine how nonlinear pumping transitions to the anomalous one.
+To illustrate this, we plot in Fig.~\ref{fign3} the center-of-mass position of stable nonlinear eigenstates of the instantaneous nonlinear Hamiltonian as a function of $\theta$ for different values of $g_{12}$.
+Notably, when $g_{12}=0.3$, the center-of-mass positions of a soliton and the Wannier centers exhibit clear differences for most values of $\theta$, but they coincide at $\theta=0$ and $\theta=\pi$.
+In fact, at $\theta=\pi$, the soliton solution is precisely the Wannier function multiplied by $\sqrt{N}$ when $m_0=1$ (see Supplementary Note 5).
+However, as $g_{12}$ decreases, a stable intersite soliton solution emerges at $\theta=\pi$, localized around $j=l$ with $l$ being an integer, differing from the Wannier center, which is located at $l+1/2$.
 With a further decrease in $g_{12}$, we observe that the new branch of solutions becomes longer, eventually connecting to the original soliton solutions (represented by black lines).
-Consequently, when $g_{12}<0.2$, a soliton becomes displaced by $-2$ unit cells during adiabatic evolution, following the trajectory indicated by the black lines in Fig.~\ref{fig2}c,d.
+Consequently, when $g_{12}<0.2$, a soliton becomes displaced by $-2$ during adiabatic evolution.